Chapter 3 : Do you want to put a bet on that?

 “Fred is,” George told her, “he wanted some extra shifts and I had them free as Louis and Rachel are both in France with the kids.
 Louis is trying to secure the deal about expanding the business in France.”

 “I would offer to help you out, dad,” Roxanne began, but George waved his hand to dismiss the comment she was about to make.

-“I best make sure I win then,” Roxanne said with a smile.
-When she had first began playing Quidditch professionally she would be embarrassed about having most of her huge family coming to watch her and cheer her on as they waved a banner around, but now she loved it.
-In fact she would always look out for her family when she could, the banner, that her father and Uncle Ron had made for her first ever match, was now her good luck charm.
+“I better make sure I win, then,” Roxanne said with a smile.
+When she had first begun playing Quidditch professionally, she would be embarrassed about having most of her huge family coming to watch her and cheer her on as they waved a banner around, but now she loved it.
+In fact, she would always look out for her family when she could, the banner, that her father and Uncle Ron had made for her first ever match, was now her good luck charm.

-“If you lose, we might have to disown you.”
-Ron told her with a serious face, but Roxanne knew that he was joking but the amused look in his eyes.
+“If you lose, we might have to disown you,” Ron told her with a serious face, but Roxanne knew that he was joking by the amused look in his eyes.